galtproject/galtproject-docs/docs/applications/new-property.md

     contour/highest point should be changed or not, the status changes to PARTIALLY_RESUBMITTED or PENDING correspondingly.
 * #close() - the applicant can close the application anytime if he wants to.
-After a `PM_APPLICATION_CLOSE_TIMEOUT` anyone could close the application.
+After a `PM_APPLICATION_CLOSE_TIMEOUT` anyone can close the application.
 If the applicant don't want to allow anyone to close his application, he should resubmit it before the timeout passes.

 #### PARTIALLY_RESUBMITTED (8)